 The grade of incomplete will be given only for personal emergencies that are verifiable and when the student has done passing work in the course.
+It is in the best interest of the student's learning process to finish incomplete work within 2-3 weeks.
 Except for the qualifying exam, dissertation proposal, and dissertation credit hours, all course work must be completed by the end of the semester following that within which the incomplete was granted (excluding summer semester).
 The student must contact the instructor prior to the end of the semester to request a grade of incomplete for a course.
 The decision to grant or deny a request for an incomplete is initially at the instructor's discretion and the instructor may also assign an earlier deadline.
 If granted, the incomplete will be processed by the course instructor as the student's final course grade.
 Please note: Incompletes will not be approved if the instructor of record is not a full-time professor with SLIM.
-In this situation, the SLIM Dean and the Doctoral Program Director may offer a customized solution.
+In this situation, the SLIM Dean and the Director may offer a customized solution.
 If incompletes are not replaced with an earned grade by the end of the following semester, the grade will become an F or "no credit" and the student will be discontinued from the doctoral program.